 North Yorkshire Moors Railway (NYMR) – So September has blown in and the leaves are beginning to take on their Autumnal hue.
 What better way to welcome the season of mists and mellow fruitfulness than taking the Hogwarts Express to Hogsmeade Station?
-(Otherwise known as taking a trip on the heritage steam engine on the North Yorkshire Moors Railway (NYMR) to Goathland).
+(Otherwise known as taking a trip on the heritage steam engine on the North York Moors Railway (NYMR) to Goathland).
 Do also have a look at this 3D “Eric Treacy” steam locomotive taken at Goathland for a good look around!

 The Hogwarts Express